-What are the Car Tax (VED) changes?
+What is the Car Tax (VED) changes?

 If you are a driver in the UK, you have to pay Vehicle Excise Duty or Road Fund Licence (often called car tax or road tax).
 The amount you pay is calculated based on the fuel type and amount of CO2 emissions your vehicle generates at the time it is first registered.
 Generally, the lower the CO2 emission figure of your vehicle is, the lower the rate of your Vehicle Excise Duty.

 A new method of testing a vehicle's CO2 emissions and fuel consumption figure, known as the Worldwide Harmonised Light Vehicle Test Procedure (WLTP), has been introduced.
 This replaces the New European Driving Cycle test (NEDC) which had become outdated and often understated CO2 emissions and overstated fuel efficiency.
-Using WLTP provides a more realistic evaluation of your vehicle's official fuel consumption (mpg), driving range and CO2 emissions (g/km).
+Using WLTP provides a more realistic evaluation of your vehicle's official fuel consumption (mpg), driving range, and CO2 emissions (g/km).

 As a result, official CO2 emission figures for many vehicles will increase, placing them in a higher tax band to the current rate and causing an increase in the cost of your car tax for the first year.

 Will a new car be less efficient or emit more CO2?

 In real-world terms, there is no increase in the actual CO2 emissions or decrease in fuel consumption of the same specification vehicle, regardless of when it is registered.
 WLTP has been implemented to provide a more realistic figure as to what to expect when driving a car as well as making comparisons between various makes and models easier.
 This new figure will be used to calculate car tax (VED).